jreisinger/docs/data/about.md

 # About this website

 Hello and welcome to my homepage :-).
-I mostly keep IT related notes and posts here.
+I mostly keep IT related notes here.

 # About me